preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/templates/index.rst

 .. image:: community-template-settings-general-612.png

 + **Title**: Add a Title for the Template.
-You can add titles in a number, or all, of the languages available in the tenant.
+You can add titles in all or some of the languages available in the tenant.
 Default language is mandatory.
 Click the flag to change language.
 + **Description**: Add a Description if needed, in one or more languages.
 Click the flag to change language.
 + **Icon Type**: An icon is always shown for a template.
 If you would like another icon for this template, select the set of icons here: Font Awesome, Microsoft, Flags or Custom.
 When selecting Custom you can choose any image as the icon.
 + **Icon**: When you have select Icon Type, use this list to select the icon.
 If you select Custom, a Url field is shown, where you enter the Url for the image.
 + **Available To**: Select who this template should be available to.
 What **All Users** and **Admins only** means is obvious.
 If you select **Specific users** you can select a property (for example Job Role or Location) and set the necessary settings.
-+ **Site Creation Mode**: Here you select if approval is required when users create sites from this template.
++ **Site Creation Mode**: Here you select if approval is required when users create community apps from this template.

 Properties
 ------------